-The building beside St Laurence's churchyard was once the dormitory of Reading Abbey’s Hospitium (guesthouse).
+The building beside St Laurence's churchyard was once the dormitory of Reading Abbey’s Hospitium of St John the Baptist (guesthouse).
 Pilgrims and other visitors to Reading could stay here for two nights, for free, so long as they went to services at the abbey church.
 In 1486 a boys’ school run by Reading Abbey moved into the Hospitium.
 In the late 19th century, the Hospitium became home to University College, Reading, which grew into the University of Reading.

 Mary Tudor gave this piece of land to St Laurence’s for burials in 1557.
 People from the parish of St Laurence had previously been buried by the abbey church, but lost their burial ground when the abbey closed.